+The detailed description shall include, at a minimum:

+Locomotive road number;

+Locomotive serial number; and

+Engine Tier.

-For Annual ACP Reports covering the 2035 calendar year and any subsequent years, include a detailed description of all Freight Line Haul Locomotives operating in California with an Original Engine Build Date of 2035 or newer that would otherwise be prohibited from Operating in California pursuant to section 2478.5(c) and the amount of excess emissions that Locomotive released in California during the applicable Calendar Year.
+A detailed description of all Freight Line Haul Locomotives Operating in California with an Original Engine Build Date of 2035 or newer that would otherwise be prohibited from Operating in California pursuant to subsection 2478.5(c) and the amount of excess emissions that Locomotive released in California during the applicable Calendar Year.

+The detailed description shall include, at a minimum:

+Locomotive road number;

+Locomotive serial number; and

+Engine Tier.

+For all emission reductions achieved from other equipment, fuels, or other means, the reporting requirements as identified in the Executive Order.

 Any other information that is identified in the Executive Order as necessary for the evaluation of whether the Locomotive Operator has complied with the requirements of section 2478.7 and the requirements of the ACP itself (this information will be required to be provided in the terms and conditions contained in the Executive Order approving the ACP).

-Idling Annual Report.
-No later than July 1 of each Calendar Year, Locomotive Operators shall report the following for each Locomotive that is not a ZE Locomotive Operated in California from the previous Calendar Year:
+Alternative Fleet Milestone Option Report.
+A Locomotive Operator complying under section 2478.8, shall report the following:

+For each ZE Rail Equipment Operated in California during the Calendar Year:
-Whether the Locomotive has an AESS;

-The time, date, location, and duration of each instance when a Locomotive idled for longer than 30 minutes in California; and

-The reason for idling for each instance when a Locomotive idled for longer than 30 minutes in California.

-Historic Railroad Low-Use Exemption Annual Report.
-No later than July 1 of each Calendar Year, Operators of Historic Locomotives that use an Historic Railroad Low-Use Exemption for the previous Calendar Year shall report the following:
+External identifier for ZE Rail Equipment.

+ZE Rail Equipment serial number.

+Total MWhs Operated during the prior Calendar Year.

+Detailed calculations demonstrating the Locomotive Operator’s progress toward meeting the requirements under subsection 2478.8(b).

+For each ZE Locomotive, the items listed in subsections 2478.11(b)(1) and 2478.11(b)(2).

+Historic Railroad Report.
+An Historic Railroad Operator using the exemption in section 2478.13 shall submit a report that includes:

-An attestation that all Historic Locomotives used by a Historic Railroad operating under a Historic Railroad Low-Use Exemption throughout the prior Calendar Year satisfy the definition of a Historic Locomotive; and
+An attestation that all Historic Locomotives used by the Historic Railroad Operating under a Historic Railroad Low-Use Exemption throughout the prior Calendar Year satisfy the definition of a Historic Locomotive; and

 The gallons of fuel used by the Operator’s entire Historic Railroad Fleet during the previous Calendar Year.

+Small Business Hardship Extension Report.
+Locomotive Operators using the extension under section 2478.14 shall report the following for each Locomotive:

+Locomotive road number;

+Locomotive serial number; and

+Engine Tier.

-NOTE: Authority cited: sections 38560, 39600, 39601, 39658, 39659, 39666, 41511, 43013, 43018, Health and Safety Code.
+NOTE: Authority cited: Sections 38560, 39600, 39601, 39658, 39659, 39666, 41511, 43013, 43018, Health and Safety Code.
 Reference: sections 39650, 39659, 41511, 43013, and 43018, Health and Safety Code.

-2478.11.
-Administrative Payment
+2478.12.
+Administrative Payment and Alternative Compliance Plan Application Payment.

+The Executive Officer shall assess and collect fees for deposit in the Certification and Compliance Fund to recover the estimated costs of the Executive Officer administering this Locomotive Regulation as provided in this section 2478.12.
+The fees listed in this section 2478.12 are not refundable.

-With each Locomotive Emissions Annual Report, Locomotive Operators shall annually submit to the Executive Officer a $175 payment for each Diesel Locomotive or ZE Capable Locomotive they Operated in California during the previous Calendar Year by July 1, 2024 and by July 1 of every subsequent year.
-Historic Locomotives, ZE Locomotives, and ZE Rail Equipment are not subject to this requirement.
+With each Locomotive Emissions Annual Report, Locomotive Operators shall annually submit to CARB a $175 payment for each Locomotive they Operated in California during the previous Calendar Year, except Historic Locomotives and ZE Locomotives.

-The payment shall be made via CARB’s online payment system, or can be made by check, money order or cashier check payable to California Air Resources Board with reference to the In-Use Locomotive Regulation Administrative Payment.

-Payments by mail shall be sent to:

-California Air Resources Board

-Attn: Accounting, RM 20-25

-P.O.
-Box 1436

-Sacramento, CA 95812-1436

-Payments by FedEx and UPS shall be sent to:

-California Air Resources Board

-Attn: Accounting

-1001 I Street, RM 20-25

-Sacramento, CA 95814

-Severability.
-If any part of this section or any other section of this Locomotive Regulation, or the application thereof to any person or circumstances, is, for any reason, held invalid, unconstitutional, or unenforceable by any court of competent jurisdiction as to any party, the Executive Officer shall continue to assess and collect payments pursuant to this section from all regulated entities that remain subject to any part of this Locomotive Regulation.
+In addition to (a), for each Alternative Compliance Plan application, Locomotive Operators shall submit to CARB a payment with the application that depends on the number of Locomotives Operating in California at the time of application.

+Table 3: Alternative Compliance Plan Application Payment